agx/phosh/README.md

 # Phosh

-a trivial desktop shell devices.
-This is just so that we can launch a terminal and try out stuff.
+a trivial wayland shell for prototyping things.

 ## License